rnkouser/PowerBI-Projects/AbsentAnalysis/README.md

-# MegaMart Absent Analysis Dashboard
+# 🚫 MegaMart Absent Analysis Report 🚫

 ## Overview
 This dashboard provides a comprehensive analysis of absence metrics for MegaMart employees.
 It includes various visualizations and data points to help understand trends, frequency, and reasons for employee absences.